raygun101/MarkupKit/README.md

 ## Processing Instructions
 In addition to the document-wide `strings` and `properties` PIs mentioned earlier, MarkupKit also supports view-specific processing instructions.
 These allow developers to provide additional information to the view that can't be easily specified as an attribute value or subview.

 MarkupKit adds a `processMarkupInstruction:data:` method to the `UIView` class to facilitate PI handling at the view level.
-The `LMTableView` class overrides this method to support section header and footer declarations.
-An extension to `UISegmentedControl` overrides it to support segment title and image declarations.
-Both classes are discussed in more detail below.
+For example, the `LMTableView` class overrides this method to support section header and footer declarations, and an extension to `UISegmentedControl` overrides it to support segment title and image declarations.

+Note that, if the content component of a processing instruction begins with "@", its value will be localized before `processMarkupInstruction:data:` is called.

 # MarkupKit Classes
 The remaining sections introduce the classes included with the MarkupKit framework: